 Where to Dine out in Corbridge

-The Black Bull lies cosily in the heart of Corbridge, a In a traditional building which dates back to 1755, The Black Bull is brought to life by blooming flower baskets during the summer and the welcome glow of coal fires through the winter, serves good, honest pub grub.
-Tel: 01434 632261 or click here to visit their website.
+The Black Bull lies cosily in the heart of Corbridge, in a traditional building which dates back to 1755, The Black Bull is brought to life by blooming flower baskets during the summer and the welcome glow of coal fires through the winter, serves good, honest pub grub.

-A historic coaching inn built in 1726 in this beautiful town, The Angel is a boutique gathering place for all day dining with Northumbrian tradition in the bar, lounge, barn restaurant and they even have a fish and chip takeaway!
+A historic coaching inn built in 1569 in this beautiful town, The Angel is a boutique gathering place for all day dining with Northumbrian tradition in the bar, lounge, barn restaurant and they even have a fish and chip takeaway!
 The Angel has a renouned reputation as the best pub in Corbridge and guests travel from far and wide for their great traditional Northumbrian food.
-Tel: 01434 632119 or click here to visit their website.

 Tea and Tipple